Avian Flu & Antarctica

 • Will my trip to Antarctica be affected?

-Antarctic trip itineraries have operates as normal since the detection of Avian Flu on the Peninsula.
+Antarctic trip itineraries have continued to operate successfully since the detection of Avian Flu on the Peninsula.

 All visitors will continue to participate in the simple biosecurity procedures already in place for Antarctica, such as disinfecting boots and kit between landings.
 To prevent the possibility of accidental transmission during a landing, it's not permitted to sit, kneel or squat on the ground, or place bags on the ground.
 Your expedition team will talk you through these procedures before you arrive in Antarctica.